Angel Blade: Ayame Fudo

 Ayame Fudo (不動あやめ Fudo Ayame) is a policewoman from a ninja family who becomes involved with the Angel Units and tries to assist them as best as she can.
-However, despite her skills, she is captured and raped almost every time she does.
+Despite her skills, however, she is captured and raped almost every time she does.
 She also has bad luck with clothing (best shown in the second episode of Angel Blade Punish! when she took a dive off a diving board into a pool and somehow lost her swimsuit).
 She first appears in Angel Blade episode 1, where she is sexually humiliated, sexually tortured and raped by Nailkaizer and her mutant henchmen until Angel Blade saves her.

 She wears a ninja costume and a hair style similar to Mai Shiranui from the video game/OVA series Fatal Fury, which Masami Ōbari previously did work on.

 Villains

 Phantom Lady

-Phantom Lady (ファントム・レディ Fuantomu Redei, "Mistress Phantom" in the dub) is the main antagonist of the story.
+Phantom Lady (ファントム・レディ Fuantomu Redei, "Mistress Phantom" in the dub) is the main antagonist of the series.
 Mysterious and powerful, she has gigantic breasts that are constantly swollen, engorged and lactating.
 She has her breasts pumped while having sex with Lady Nailkaizer in the original series, nurses her minion Karin in one scene in Punish!, and is even shown drinking from them herself.
 Like her underlings, she can sprout a penis from her vagina at any time.
-And she is suspected of being Moena's mother.
-In the 3rd episode of Angel Blade, after the credits, Kyouka is shown confined in the Phantom Lady's fortress.
+She is suspected of being Moena's mother.
+In the third episode of Angel Blade, after the credits, Kyouka is shown confined in the Phantom Lady's fortress.
 When she regained consciousness and saw Phantom Lady, Kyouka calls her Maina, the mother of Moena.
 In the second episode, Isato remembers a promise to Maina saying that she has a dark spell cast over her for the sake of the system, which seems to strengthen the link.